 Ecobee Smart Si is a reliable and feature-rich smart thermostat that helps you save as much as the latest model Ecobees in theory.
 But it can be better; it lacks a touchscreen, which would have made it more convenient to operate, and it does not have some of the convenience features you find on later model Ecobees.
 It also does not have motion and light sensors.
 Besides, even if you wanted to buy the six-year-old Smart Si, you might not find it in stores as easily as the Ecobee4.

-The Ecobee Smart Si is listed as sold out and discontinued on the Ecobee web site, but you might still be able to find it on Amazon, selling for around $170.
+The Ecobee Smart Si is listed as sold out and discontinued on the Ecobee website, but you might still be able to find it on Amazon, selling for a good price.

 Fast forward five years and the company behind the Smart Si released Ecobee4.
 Many sources called it the Nest Learning Thermostat killer and chose it over the third-generation Nest as the best smart thermostats available in the market.